PelmenFloopov/sort-it/README.md

 # sort-it
-This programm is developed for participation in the competition held by CFT.
+This program was developed for participation in the competition held by CFT.